Diocese of Ipil: History

 The Prelature of Ipil is a suffragan of the Archdiocese of Zamboanga with whom it shares much of its history of evangelization.
 The faith was first brought to the Zamboanga Peninsula by the Jesuit Missionaries as early as 1635.
 The Jesuit father took charge for many years over what was then considered mission territory.
-Two Jesuit priests Father Francisco Paliola and Father Alejandro Lopez lost their lives as martyrs in their efforts to win over the Muslim through diplomacy.
+Two Jesuit priests Father Francisco Paliola and Father Alejandro Lopez lost their lives as martyrs in their efforts to win over the Muslims through diplomacy.

 From 1910 the whole Island of Mindanao fell under the jurisdiction of the Diocese of Zamboanga.
 In 1933, other ecclesiastical territories were established in Mindanao, separating themselves from Zamboanga, the last of which was the Prelature of Ipil in 1979.

 Politically the two Zamboangas were just one province since the days of the Spanish era.
 Because of the many waves of migrations from the northern islands that occurred during the American era, the large province of Zamboanga was split up into two provinces in 1952.

 On June 21, 1980, Bishop Federico O. Escaler, SJ, was transferred from Kidapawan to Ipil.
 At that time there were only 9 parishes with 13 priests, all Jesuits.
 In 1981 Bishop Escaler invited new groups to come and work in the prelature.
 And they came: the Spinola Sisters and the PIME Fathers.
 In 1981 the parish church of Ipil became a cathedral.

 The years 1984 and 1985 were peak years of militarization and frequent encounters between the military and the rebels, members of the New People's Army (NPA) and the Moro National Liberation Front (MNLF).
 These were also the peak years of human rights violations.

 In February 1985 the Bishop was kidnapped on his way to Zamboanga City.
 He was released after a few days, thanks to military-initiated operations.
 A prelature worker was also shot dead.